Skip to main content

 About Deep Plane Facelift in Taiwan

-Taiwan is an option for deep plane facelift surgery, with costs ranging from $12,000 to $19,000 (average $15,000).
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 3 surgeons in Taiwan with credentials, before/after photos, and patient reviews.
+Taiwan is an option for deep plane facelift surgery, with costs ranging from $12,000 to $16,000 (average $14,000).
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 5 surgeons in Taiwan with credentials and before/after photos.

 Taiwan is emerging as a compelling destination for deep plane facelifts, underpinned by its world-class universal healthcare system and robust regulatory oversight by the Ministry of Health and Welfare.
 Many of Taiwan’s private clinics and larger medical centers, particularly concentrated in Taipei’s Zhongshan and Da’an Districts, adhere to high international standards, with some holding Joint Commission International (JCI) accreditation.
 Surgeons offering deep plane facelifts in Taiwan often boast rigorous training paths, typically completing residencies at prestigious university hospitals like National Taiwan University Hospital, followed by subspecialty fellowships.
 Their expertise is reinforced by certifications from local professional bodies, ensuring a strong foundation in facial plastic and reconstructive surgery, which distinguishes the market through its blend of academic rigor and accessible, high-quality care for international patients seeking advanced aesthetic procedures.

-The average cost for a deep plane facelift in Taiwan is approximately $10,000, with prices generally ranging from $7,000 to $15,000.
+The all-in cost — surgeon, facility and anesthesia — is typically $12,000–$15,500.
 This fee typically encompasses the surgeon’s professional fee (often 50-60% of the total), facility charges for the operating room (20-30%), anesthesia fees (10-15%), and essential post-operative follow-up appointments.
 All-inclusive packages are common for international patients, bundling these components for transparency and convenience, usually covering a recovery period of 7-10 days.
-Compared to US benchmarks, where deep plane facelifts in areas like Beverly Hills or Manhattan can range from $40,000 to $300,000, Taiwan offers a significant cost advantage, representing savings of 75% to 90% or more without compromising on medical quality.

 Travel to Taiwan for a deep plane facelift typically involves arriving at Taiwan Taoyuan International Airport (TPE).
 From TPE, patients can reach central Taipei neighborhoods like Zhongshan or Da’an, where many clinics are located, in about 40-60 minutes via the efficient Airport MRT line or taxi.
 Many Western nationalities, including citizens from the US, Canada, EU, UK, Australia, and New Zealand, enjoy visa-exempt entry for stays up to 90 days, though it is always advisable to check the latest requirements with Taiwan’s Ministry of Foreign Affairs (MOFA).
 The most comfortable recovery season is during autumn (October-November) or spring (March-April), when the climate is mild (20-25°C) and less humid, minimizing swelling and discomfort.
 Recommended accommodation neighborhoods for post-operative recovery include Zhongshan District and Da’an District, offering a range of hotels close to medical facilities and amenities.
 For gentle recovery walks, Daan Forest Park provides serene, flat pathways, or the air-conditioned, connected underground pedestrian areas of Taipei Main Station offer sheltered routes away from the elements.